 The morning after The UK voted in favour of Brexit, $2 Trillion was wiped off world markets, The UK saw an almost immediate change in leadership and a feeling (The Guardian/ Business/ 24/06/16).
 A year later, a survey of 2000 PhD qualified EU professionals interviewed by KPMG found that 55% with PhDs, and over half of those with postgraduate degrees, had decided that the UK was not where they saw their futures.
 Ultimately they favoured a potential move to the likes of Germany and Sweden, subsequently named the ‘Brexit Brain Drain’.
 Over 2 years have passed since the vote and it is time to consider what has actually changed and how all of this will affect highly skilled engineers and researchers, and to ask the question, ‘is the UK an attractive option?’.

 Additionally, whilst it is perhaps not crystal clear, the EU has stated that a deal will not be possible unless EU migrants are given the same rights as British citizens and given assurances that after March 29th 2019, the right to remain in the UK is certain.
-What we also know is that the UK will continue to need talented EU Engineers and Researchers; for the 6th month in a row the Tier-2 visa limit has been reached and shows no sign of easing, which can only mean highly qualified candidates are getting harder to find and companies are having to go to increasing lengths to secure the best people, which ultimately means employees will get a better deal as a result.
+What we also know is that the UK will continue to need talented EU Engineers and Researchers.
+For the 6th month in a row, the Tier-2 visa limit has been reached and shows no sign of easing, which can only mean highly qualified candidates are getting harder to find.
+Companies are having to go to increasing lengths to secure the best people, which ultimately means employees will get a better deal as a result.
 The reality is that Brexit will, I can say with some degree of certainty, mean that UK based companies will have to offer a more attractive working environment and therefore, moving forwards, the UK should not be dismissed as a viable opportunity for future employment.

 If you're interested in taking a look at the roles we currently have available in the UK, then please take a look HERE